 It comes with an app allowing you to program it to clean on a daily schedule, check up on coverage, battery life and the bin indicator.

-It is also able to increase the power to cope with carpets, rugs and doormats.
+It adjusts seamlessly as it moves from a solid floor to a rug.
+Also having the ability to increase the power to cope with carpets, rugs and doormats.
 And has tangle free debris extractors.

 You can set it to clean once, twice or on automatic clean cycle depending on your floors and family.
 Having a dog and messy teens means automatic works for us as the Roomba is able to detect where its attention is needed.